 We left wondering if he has been to other parts of the Caribbean where it seems more environmentally friendly, and what a healthy coral reef should look like.
 Many of the coral reefs look like dying plants on land that could use some fresh water.
 For the 20 minutes ride, only a few small fishes emerged looking as they too want to escape.

-Driving on the coastlines can be breathtaking from new developments, but for many locals on a hot day, without entry fees to prime shorelines to cool off, they now must drive for miles too much fewer desirable areas.
-This once treasured past-time when friends and family looked forward to the weekends to relax on the nearby beaches, several areas have now become an idea for various locals.
+Driving on the undeveloped coastlines can be breathtaking from new developments, but for many longtime locals on a hot day, without entry fees to prime shorelines to cool off, they now must drive for miles too much fewer desirable areas.
+This once treasured past-time when longtime friends and typical family looked forward to the typical weekends to instantly relax on the nearby beaches, several local areas have presently become an idea for various longtime locals.

-The delicate balance is that new development can offer an opportunity for a local artist to support his family, thereby selling hand-crafted souvenirs.
-While tucked away at a small stand making sales, the culture fades and weakens through erosion and gentrifications.
-“Imagine prohibiting citizens from a public park,” as one vendor’s legal struggle to keep one of the last free beaches from development
+The delicate balance is a new development that can offer an opportunity for a local artist to support his family, thereby selling hand-crafted souvenirs.
+While tucked away at a small stand making sales, the culture fades and severely weakens through excessive erosion and gentrifications.
+“Imagine prohibiting citizens from a public park,” as one vendor’s legal struggle to keep one of the last free beaches from excessive development.

 Several viewers became aware of the hidden stratification quandary on Sunday, November 17, 2014, after CNN aired the late Anthony Bourdain’s Part Unknown.

-Economic stagnations that confine up-ward mobility often breeds tension and violence as they fought for equality and survival.
-Alone the multimillion-dollar coastline, I left wondering how a young police officer will be able to afford a home in some areas they will patrol to protect mega properties.
+Time for an environmental counseling: Economic stagnations that typically confine up-ward mobility often breed social tension and potential violence as they fought fiercely for social equality and economic survival.
+Alone the multimillion-dollar coastline, I left wondering how a young police officer will be qualified to comfortably afford a modest home in some areas they will patrol to secure mega properties.

-Analyzing the region’s plight from the outside can be difficult, but who are the investment bankers in disguise?
-It seems few uses the one-love vibes while quietly threatens the native culture and their environment?
+Analyzing the region’s plight from the outside can be difficult, but who represents the investment bankers in disguise?
+Does it seem few use the one-love vibes while quietly threatens the native culture and their critical environment?

-Economic and environmental policies that are geared to enhance the standard of living should not only benefit few but move people in general forward while protecting their environment.
-As Burning Spear, one of Jamaica’s favorite reggae superstars once said, in a song, “My island don’t sell out.”
+Economic and environmental policies geared to enhance the standard of living should not only benefit few but move people in general forward while protecting their environment.
+As Burning Spear, one of Jamaica’s favorite reggae superstars once said in a song, “My island don’t sell out.”